Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Disposable static cling duster cloths, branded as Swiffers, really are costly.
 Make your own dusters to use on the brand's wands by using some leftover or clearance bin flannel.
 Cut each piece to 7 inches by 4 inches and layer them three or four layers thick.
 Sew them together with two straight lines, each .75 of an inch from center.
 This 1.5 inch center channel will slip onto your branded handle.
 Using a pinking sheer if one is available, fray the edges by cutting the layers into unaligned fringes.
 These dusters can be washed over and over again, gaining more static power as they fray and pill with use.

-This is a guide about homemade carpet cleaner recipes.
+This is a page about homemade carpet cleaner recipes.
 Rather than purchase a carpet cleaner product at the store, you can make a very effective one using typical household products.

 It is easy to make your own all purpose cleaners, and they can be just as effective as the store bought cleaners.
 This page contains homemade all-purpose cleaner recipes.

-This is a guide about safe homemade computer screen cleaner.
+This is a page about safe homemade computer screen cleaner.
 There are a few things found in your house that will make safe cleaners for your computer monitor.

-This is a guide about homemade cleaners for pet urine odors.
+This is a page about homemade cleaners for pet urine odors.
 There are many commercial and homemade products you can use to remove pet urine odors from furniture and carpet.
-However, finding a solution to urine odors on other surfaces may be more elusive.

-This is a guide about homemade wood floor cleaner.
+This is a page about homemade wood floor cleaner.
 Save time and money by making your own wood floor cleaner.